How NOT to Use Credit Cards: Couples Edition

 Schedule a money date instead.
 A time you and your partner can have a conversation about money, free of distractions and in a setting that is more comfortable to have tough conversations.

 Work together to decide who should manage your credit cards.
-Be clear about the responsibilities to prevent misunderstandings from leading to paying bills late or running high balances.
+Be clear about responsibilities to prevent misunderstandings that lead to late payments or high balances.

 Drazen Prelec is a pioneer in the field of neuroeconomics.
 He is a professor in the MIT Sloan School of Management, holding appointments in the Department of Economics and in the Department of Brain and Cognitive Sciences at MIT.

-Prelec and his team created an experiment where they organized a silent auction for tickets to sold-out Celtics basketball games.
-They told half the bidders they could only pay with cash and we told the other half they could only pay with a credit card.
+Prelec and his team conducted an experiment in which they organized a silent auction for tickets to sold-out Celtics basketball games.
+They told half the bidders they could pay only in cash, and the other half they could pay only by credit card.

-They found that on average the credit card buyers bid more than twice as much as the cash buyers bid.
-His findings are similar to past studies which found that people spend on average up to 19% more using credit cards than cash.
+They found that, on average, credit card buyers bid more than twice as much as cash buyers.
+His findings are similar to past studies, which found that people spend, on average, up to 19% more using credit cards than cash.

 Determine who is best suited to use credit cards.
 This is an easy decision if both partners can manage credit cards well, but that is not always the case.

 An authorized user can make purchases using your credit card.
 Authorized users typically have a copy of the card in their name tied to your account.
-The authorized user has no legal responsibility.
+The authorized user is not legally responsible.

 Authorized users can improve or build their credit scores by being added to the accounts of a primary account holder with strong account history.
 Once added to the account, its entire history will appear on your credit reports if the card issuer reports authorized-user activity.